aztecrex/rpi-aws-iot/README.md

 # TODO

-0. Add some polling for changes so that the Pi will sync up with the current status when it is disconnected from the net and subsequently reconnected.
 0. Add an Alexa skill to operate the shadow and queue.
 0. Automate the AWS setup.
 0. Constrain the permissions.